EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.ha2alt

-Hour angle to altitude and airmass Package: celestial.coo Description: Given Hour Angle as measured from the meridian, the source declination and the observer Geodetic latitude, calculate
+Hour angle to altitude and airmass Package: celestial.coo Description: Given Hour Angle as measured from the meridian, the source declination and the observer Geodetic latitude, calculate the source altitude above the horizon and its airmass.